tdunn891/trackit-issue-tracker/README.md

 - I want to control which personal information I share with other users
 - I want to be able to upload a profile image so my colleagues can put a face to the name
 - I want to access contact details of other users
-- I want to be able to request Admin access
+- I want to be able to request Staff access

-As a Registered Admin User:
+As a Registered Staff (Admin) User:

 - I want to easily contact a ticket's Assignee by launching a draft email from the ticket view
 - I want to graphically identify which tickets require attention, ie. aged and high priority tickets